 Music Book in Jane Austen’s hand: “Juvinile Songs & Lessons”

 Jane Austen was a keen pianist throughout her life.
-By 1796, the family had acquired a piano and she was taking lessons from the Winchester organist and composer George Chard.
-Amateur performers often borrowed scores from friends and relations to copy into music albums that preserved a personal selection of favourite repertoire.
-Blank music copybooks were popular gifts for young women, and Austen’s keyboard manuscript may have been a present from her musically accomplished cousin, Eliza de Feuillide; the first and third pieces are arrangements of French opera overtures that were apparently copied from Eliza’s own scores.
+By 1796, the family had acquired a piano and Jane was taking lessons from the Winchester organist and composer George Chard.
+This music copybook appears to date from around this time.
+It may have been a present from her musically accomplished cousin, Eliza de Feuillide; the first and third pieces are arrangements of French opera overtures that were apparently copied from Eliza’s own scores.

 While Austen’s neatly copied albums have much in common with those made by other gentry women of her day, in the contents and construction of her keyboard manuscript we can detect something of her individual voice.
 While most such books that survive today simply feature names and dates, Austen’s keyboard copybook includes the boldly inscribed title “Juvenile Songs & Lessons” – perhaps in the hand of the person who gave her the book – while underneath, in Austen’s own script, appears the ironic aside “for young beginners who don’t know enough to practise.”

 In 2013-15 this music book and others from the Museum collection were digitised by the Library Digitisation Unit at the University of Southampton.
 Find out more and see high res images of the book.